-- 2.3.6.
+- 2.3.5.
+The activated system shall maximize driver controllability (e.g. wipers on in case of rain, headlamps on in case of darkness) in the way of safety due to the fact that system and driver have not the same needs to assure a safe driving. - 2.3.6.
 The system shall continuously perform a self-check (e.g. after ignition the system has at least once detected an object at the same or a higher distance than that declared as detection range according to paragraph 2.5.6.2.). - 2.3.7.
+[Add: evidence for reasonable measures to prevent tampering and misuse] - 2.3.8.
 The effectiveness of the system shall not be adversely affected by magnetic or electrical fields.
-This shall be demonstrated by compliance with Regulation No. 10, 05 Series of amendments to the Regulation. - 2.3.8.
-Conformity with the safety aspects of electronic control systems shall be shown by meeting the requirements of Annex [Y] [CEL]. - 2.4.
-Activation, Deactivation and Driver Input
+This shall be demonstrated by compliance with Regulation No. 10, 05 Series of amendments to the Regulation. - 2.3.9.
+[Add: means/measures to prevent activation in case not updated any longer] - 2.4.
+Activation, Deactivation and Driver Input4